flosch/simpleapi/README.rst

 		'key': 'delayed_function'
 	}

-The `caching`-option can either be a boolean (if True, no timeout is set and the caching key will be of format `simpleapi_FUNCTIONNAME`) or a dictionary with user-defined settings. `Timeout` defines, after which timeperiod the key will be removed (default is 1 hour).
-The `key` defines the caching-key.
+The `caching`-option can either be a boolean or a dictionary with user-defined settings. `Timeout` defines, after which timeperiod the key will be removed (default is 1 hour).
+The `key` defines the caching-key (default-format `simpleapi_FUNCTIONNAME`)

 A md5-generated fingerprint of the given arguments will be appended to the caching key.
 If your user-defined caching key is *delayed_function*, the complete key might be *delayed_function_0cc175b9c0f1b6a831c399e269772661*.
 The return value of the function is stored pickled.